pboardman/pokemon-go-status/README.md

-# Pokemon GO server status
+# Pokemon GO servers status

 Check the status of the Pokemon GO servers from your Menubar (MacOS only)